 Ask your database administrators how many cluster nodes are required for to support the availability replicas of the planned availability groups.

 Also ensure that your environment is correctly configured for connecting to an availability group.
-For more information, see Always On Client Connectivity (SQL Server).
+For more information, see Driver and client connectivity support for availability groups.

 Comparable systems: For a given availability group, all the availability replicas should run on comparable systems that can handle identical workloads.

 Dedicated network adapters: For best performance, use a dedicated network adapter (network interface card) for Always On availability groups.

 Sufficient disk space: Every computer on which a server instance hosts an availability replica must possess sufficient disk space for all the databases in the availability group.
 Keep in mind that as primary databases grow, their corresponding secondary databases grow the same amount.

 To administer a WSFC, the user must be a system administrator on every cluster node.

 For more information about the account for administering the cluster, see Appendix A: Failover Cluster Requirements.